kazurayam/TestClosure/README.md

 - [`com.kazurayam.ks.testclosure.TestClosuresCollectionExecutor`](Keywords/com/kazurayam/ks/testclosure/TestClosureCollectionExecutor.groovy)

 `TestClosuresCollectionExecutor` creates a thread pool of 4 as default.
-The Builder accepts the maxThread size.
+You can change the maxThread by parameter to the Buiilder.
 The value 1 - 32 is accepted.

 ### 2 strategies of window layout